ADHD - photo of mountains

 A psychoeducational assessment can help set academic expectations according to an individual’s strengths and challenges.
 It can also identify strategies, tools and resources to maximize learning, and determine the most effective academic environment for an individual’s learning style.

-Accommodations for ADHD
+Accommodations For ADHD

 Children, adolescents and young adults with ADHD can receive accommodations to support their learning needs.
 Accommodations for students with ADHD may target in-class learning, organization, problems with distractibility, classwork, test-taking, and behavioural strategies.
 Students attending college or university can benefit from accommodations to support their educational goals and help manage the changes and increased academic expectations at the post-secondary level.